Dog your dog pull on the leash?

 The Tellington TTouch Harmony Harness System is uniquely designed to encourage flexibility through the body by allowing the handler to gently help balance and reduce leash pulling without using force or discomfort.

-One of the most wonderful, and potentially difficult things about the Tellington TTouch Method is its ever-evolving nature.
+One of the most wonderful things about the Tellington TTouch Method is its ever-evolving nature.
 Every animal we work with provides us with invaluable lessons and often teaches us a new “tool” for our metaphoric tool box.
 This means that nothing is finite and we are always looking to improve the clarity, ease, and lightness in how we work with animals.

 Developed from the TTouch UK harness, The Harmony Harness is made in Canada from colour fast nylon webbing and high quality hardware.

 It has contoured plastic clips on one sides of the neck piece and two on the back pieces.
 This enables the handler to fit the harness without triggering concern by putting the harness over the dog’s head or by lifting the dog’s front leg.
 It is easily removed by releasing the clip without the need to pull the harness over the head which can cause anxiety for some dogs.